 Small Business Line of Credit for Trucking Companies

-A business line of credit (LOC) is a revolving line you can borrow and repay over and over again without reapplying.
-It can be used to fund your business growth, to pay for recurring expenses, or to help you prepare for your upcoming busy season.
-With a business line of credit, you only pay interest on the amount that you have borrowed, not the full amount of the credit line.
+A business LOC is a revolving line you can borrow and repay repeatedly without reapplying.
+It’s used to fund your business growth, to pay for recurring expenses, or to smooth seasonal cash flow needs.
+With a business line of credit, you only pay interest on the amount you borrowed, not the full credit line.

 Traditional lenders are slower to fund, typically taking at least two to four weeks.
 Many also refuse to lend to risky industries or ones they’re unfamiliar with, like trucking businesses.
-However, alternative online lenders have more lenient qualification requirements and can fund your LOC within a few days.
+However, alternative online lenders have more lenient qualification requirements and can fund your line of credit within a few days.

 Costs of a Small Business Line of Credit for Trucking Companies

 A business line of credit for owner-operator trucking companies will carry these costs:

 - Prepayment penalty: None

-Prime borrowers (typically a credit score of at least 700) can get approved with an online lender for interest rates that are competitive to the rates offered at traditional lenders.
+Prime borrowers―typically a credit score of at least 700―can get approved with an online lender for interest rates competitive to the rates offered by traditional lenders.
 Interest rates on a small business line of credit from an online lender are often more affordable than other alternative financing options, like freight factoring.
 As an example, a $10,000 draw with one-year repayment terms will cost your business $2,500 in interest at an APR of 25%.

-Small Business Line of Credit for Trucking Companies Terms
+Terms of a Small Business Line of Credit for Trucking Companies

 The terms you can expect with a small business line of credit for trucking companies are: